 Being honest, eggs are a big reason why you have chickens in the first place.
 Without eggs, they are just big birds that walk around.
 But waiting for those first eggs can be a bit perplexing… so hopefully your initial egg laying questions are answered below…

 Chickens generally lay between 20-24 weeks old assuming they have been fed a balanced diet and have there is lots of daylight – a lot of breeds don’t lay over the colder months due to moulting and reduced daylight hours.
 The slower growing breeds. like Sussex and Wyandottes, also lay later than other breeds (closer to eight months of age).
-You can tell if your girls are close to laying as their comb (sticky-up bit above their beak between their eyes) and wattles (dangly bit under their chin) will be a bright red colour.
+You can tell if your girls are close to laying as their comb (sticky-up bit above their beak between their eyes), wattles (dangly bit under their chin) and skin around the face will be a bright, fire-engine red colour.

 Often your first egg (and the ones afterwards) won’t be laid in the nesting box… some girls need the encouragement of some plastic eggs or golf balls to show them where to lay and some can take a while to catch on… dear things that they are 🙂 It’s also not unusual to find them in a variety of places, as I think it comes as a surprise to the newly laying girl too!

 Chickens celebrate the new arrival of each egg by strutting around announcing their accomplishment to the world… so if you hear some unprecedented noise, maybe you have an egg somewhere!

 Why isn’t my new chicken laying yet?